Acid reflux / heartburn

 No medication should be taken unless absolutely necessary in pregnancy.

 No adverse effects have been noted with omeprazole (Losec) in pregnancy or breastfeeding.
-Dr Fox does not prescribe in pregnancy or if you are breastfeeding, but they can be taken if you are advised to do so by your GP.
+Dr Fox does not prescribe in pregnancy or if you are breastfeeding, but it can be taken if you are advised to do so by your GP.

 See also Best use of medicines in pregnancy - omeprazole.